hsandid/SmartIrrigationSystem/docs/pages/Scripts/Requesting-ET-Value-From-LatLon.md

 - Script can be downloaded [here](../../scripts/LatLon_ETRequest.py).
 - `BACKEND_URL` must be modified to match the current URL the server is assigned to.
+- `LAT` and `LON` must be valid latitude and longitude coordinates which are located in Lebanon.

 ```python
 #Import the RPi.GPIO library